stylegan-human/StyleGAN-Human/README.md

 ## Updates

+- [15/06/2022] Data alignment and real-image inversion scripts are released.
 - [26/04/2022] Technical report released!
 - [22/04/2022] Technical report will be released before May.
 - [21/04/2022] The codebase and project page are created.